 Cancer and Fertility

-For an urgent appointment, please call (08) 8155 5333 and we’ll do our best to see you immediately although we will require a referral from your Oncologist soon after.
+For an urgent appointment, please call (08) 8155 5333 and we’ll do our best to see you immediately.
+We will require a referral from your Oncologist for the appointment, with specific information about your diagnosis.